jainanurag941/ConquerChess/README.md

 - After the game ends, you can see which piece won and how they won.
 - Get insights into the game's outcome and strategies.

+### Data Persistence

+- **Local Game Data:** The user's local game state is stored in local storage.
+If a user signs out or closes the browser and then signs in, they can continue from where they left off.
+- **Online Game Data:** In the case of online games, data is stored in Firebase.
+Users can continue from where they left off if they sign out or close the browser.

 ## Sign In and Sign Out